zenstackhq/zenstack-docs/docs/reference/zmodel-language.md

 }
 ```

-It's highly recommended that you don't commit sensitive database connection string into source control.
+It's highly recommended that you not commit sensitive database connection strings into source control.
 Alternatively, you can load it from an environment variable:

 ```prisma
 datasource db {